Special Education Advisory Council

 - Serves as an information source to all stakeholders regarding the district's special education programs and policies.

 - Interacts with district and community organizations to encourage meaningful opportunities for participation of students with a disability.

 By attending a meeting, you will:

-- Learn more about special education
+- You will learn more about special education.

-- Have your voice heard
+- Have your voice heard.

 - Have input on planning in the Special Education Department and the school district

 - Meet other families of children with special needs